cinnData/PythonBootcamp/[PY-10E] Example - Barcelona Airbnb listings.md

 Shared room       48.0
 ```

 But, how informative is the average price?
 With skewed distributions, the extreme observations on the right tail "pull" the mean, so it may fall far from the middle of the distribution.
-In these cases, the median gives a better description of the mid prices.
-To get the median price per room type, just replace the aggregation function mean by median.
+In these cases, the **median** gives a better description of the mid prices.
+To get the median price per room type, just replace the aggregation function mean by median (no need of rounding here).

 ```
-In [16]: pd.pivot_table(df, values='price', index='room_type', aggfunc='median')
+In [17]: pd.pivot_table(df, values='price', index='room_type', aggfunc='median')
-Out[16]:
+Out[17]:
                  price
 room_type
 Entire home/apt  135.0